CI/CD Workflows

 Overview

 The starter kit's CI/CD pipeline automates infrastructure validation, security scanning, and deployment through GitHub Actions.
-The workflow uses OpenID Connect (OIDC) for secure, keyless authentication to AWS.
+Workflows use OpenID Connect (OIDC) for secure, keyless authentication to AWS.

-Note: All workflows discussed on this page are automatically generated by the make setup command.
-For installation instructions, see the Install guide.
+Note: All workflows are automatically generated by the make setup command.
+See the Install guide.

 Pipeline architecture